ligeiamag/ligeiamag.github.io/_winter-2019/sean-kilpatrick-interview.md

-bricklayers with a headshot more worked on than their sentences, as toothless as their agents, they are trained in the semi-literate phenomena of relatability, a salesmanship of originality, an X-factor affiliated beyond any hint of the biblio-onanism that might wound profit.
+bricklayers with a headshot more worked on than their sentences, as toothless as their agents, they are trained in the semi-literate phenomena of relatability, a salesmanship of originality, an X-factor affiliated beyond any hint of the biblio-onamnism that might wound profit.
 Few creatives are allowed to teach anything aside from this countertop fallacy: that quality equals readability, well-rounded minimalism, and expository intrigue, or, failing this con, try dry